 Antique lamps are favorites among collectors, making them a popular consignment item.
-If you’re wondering where to sell your antique lamp, Fontaine’s Auction Gallery is a top choice.
+If you’re wondering where to sell antique lamps, Fontaine’s Auction Gallery is a top choice.
 We have more than 50 years of international experience and the market knowledge to help you get the best deal for your item.

 Types of Antique Lamps and Lighting